spencertiberi/manual50/notes/grading.md

       - Ran automatically by `submit50`
         - These grades can be overwritten for corner cases.
   - Design
-    - most qualitative and subjective
+    - Most qualitative and subjective
     - With large groups of students, grading for Design can be a daunting task.
   - Style
     - Like Correctness, Style has its own tool for evaluation, `style50`.